 It works with almost any style, from warm traditional to modern rustic.

-In a dining room with a high ceiling, it makes the space soar.
+In a dining room with a high ceiling, it makes space soar.

 Use it in a tone-on-tone design, especially in a room with large windows, so the windows become the focal point.

 And if your apartment came painted in beige, it’s easy to make the most of it.
-Choose a few of those jewel-toned accents, and suddenly, your space is transformed.
+Choose a few of those jewel-toned accents, and suddenly, your space is new.

 Do we have you convinced that beige may be swinging back on the popularity pendulum?
 Check out our Color Tool for more paint colors, where you can even create your color palette.
 We’ll also send you free PPG paint samples in your favorite shade of – you guessed it – beige.